xfra35/f3-cron/README.md

 * the [script path](#script-path) to be configured correctly
 * the [PHP CLI binary](#php-binary-path) to be executable and in the path of your hosting user

-**NB1:** The plugin will detect automatically if jobs can be run asynchronously.
+**NB:** The plugin will detect automatically if jobs can be run asynchronously.
 If not, jobs will be executed synchronously, which may take longer and add a risk of queue loss in case of a job failure.

-**NB2:** Asynchronicity is not available on Windows at the moment.
-File an issue if you need it.

 ## UNIX user permissions